-Rebecca and her husband live 500 miles away from her 82-year-old mother, who is exhibiting signs of early Alzheimer's disease and suffers from arthritis.
+Rebecca and her husband live 500 miles away from her 82-year-old mother, who suffers from arthritis and is exhibiting the early signs of Alzheimer's disease.
 Rebecca worries about her mother’s safety, but every time she shares her concerns, the answer is always the same: “Everything is fine.
 Stop worrying about me.”

-Then one day, Rebecca receives a phone call from a hospital social worker.
+One day, Rebecca receives a phone call from a hospital social worker.
 Her mother fell down the stairs, broke her hip and was hospitalized.
-Rebecca’s mother insists it could happen to anyone and that she is perfectly safe at home and able to take care of herself.
+Rebecca’s mother insists it could have happened to anyone and that she is perfectly safe at home and able to take care of herself.

 The Emotions Involved in Transitioning to Senior Living

 A person’s home represents familiar comforts, self-sufficiency and privacy.
-That is why the prospect of moving in with a relative or transitioning into a senior living facility is one of the most difficult decisions a person must make in their lifetime.
-For families who are struggling with this transition, rationale often takes a back seat to powerful emotions.
+That is why the prospect of moving in with a relative or transitioning to a senior living facility is one of the most difficult decisions a person must make in their lifetime.
+For families who are struggling with this decision, logic often takes a back seat to powerful emotions.

 However, the difficult task of determining whether an aging loved one can remain at home safely must be addressed.
-Geriatric care managers (GCMs) frequently help families through the process.
+Geriatric care managers (GCMs), who are also known as Aging Life Care Professionals, frequently help families through this process.
 A GCM is a professional who specializes in assisting older people and their families with long-term care arrangements.
 They typically begin by conducting a thorough assessment to determine if a senior is physically and mentally able to continue living in their own home.

-Braun says allowing an aging parent to remain at home is the least invasive intervention and can be successful.
+Braun says allowing an aging parent to remain at home is the least invasive intervention and can be successful as long as it is approached realistically.
 “When people move out of their home, it is usually after Plan A (remaining at home) did not work.
 Trying the least restrictive approach first is advisable, but family members must be realistic about their loved ones’ abilities.”

 Evaluating a Senior’s Ability to Age in Place

 To determine if an elderly person can continue living at home, take a good look at all aspects of their present housing situation and how each one affects their safety and quality of life.
-An in-person visit offers the most accurate evaluation.
-Braun says this assessment should include the following topics and questions:
+An in-person visit offers the most accurate evaluation, which should combine elements of a functional assessment to identify impairments in activities of daily living (ADLs) and instrumental activities of daily living (IADLs) as well as a home safety assessment.
+Braun suggests addressing the following topics and questions.

 It’s important to recognize that, even if a loved one is experiencing difficulties in some of the areas discussed above, it doesn’t necessarily mean that they need to move to a long-term care facility.
-For example, in cases where household chores and meal preparation are a challenge, help is available.
+For example, in cases where household chores and meal preparation are a challenge, supportive services can be brought into the home.
 A cleaning service, meal delivery service or a few hours of in-home care can ensure these needs are met.

 For some seniors, social issues may be the priority.
 They may not necessarily need assistance with activities of daily living but could benefit from a new living arrangement.
-If they can no longer drive, have an increasingly limited social life and show signs of loneliness, senior living might be the answer.
-Residents in independent and assisted living need only leave their apartment in order to engage in activities, socialize with their peers and catch a ride to the doctor.
+If they can no longer drive, have an increasingly limited social life, or show signs of loneliness and depression, senior living might be the answer.
+Residents in independent living communities and assisted living facilities need only step outside their apartment in order to engage in activities, socialize with their peers and catch a ride to the doctor.

-In some cases, the assessment may reveal hazards associated with a senior’s current living situation and signal serious changes in their mental and physical health.
-Poor money management can make them more vulnerable to financial elder abuse, a burned pot left on the stove could turn into a house fire, and unresolved mobility issues could result in a life-changing fall.
-It is up to you to objectively look at their situation, be realistic about the implications of what you find and take proactive steps to ensure their wellbeing.
+In some cases, a comprehensive assessment may reveal hazards associated with a senior’s current living situation and serious changes in their mental and physical health.
+Poor money management can make them more vulnerable to financial elder abuse, a burned pot left on the stove could easily lead to a house fire and unresolved mobility issues could result in a life-changing fall.
+It is up to you to objectively look at their situation, be realistic about the implications of what you find and take proactive steps to work with your loved one to ensure their wellbeing.

 Braun has been involved in many of these assessments and acknowledges that it is a delicate situation.
 “The entire process constitutes a role reversal between adult children and their parents, and it typically is not welcomed by elders.”
-Acting on the results of your evaluation can be challenging if a loved one is resistant to change, but there are some tips for beginning this discussion that can help.
+Acting on the results of your evaluation can be challenging if a loved one is resistant to change, but there are some tips for talking about senior living that can help.